Friday, April 26, 2024

 ___________________________________

-²The only reason God is not personally valued, i.e. loved, by many is because they do not recognize and acknowledge all they are and have is from him.
+²The only reason God is not personally valued, i.e. loved by most is because they do not recognize and acknowledge all they are and have is from Him.
+By definition this is part of what makes Him God i.e. He is the Creator and Sustainer of all things.

 And this is usually because of all the pain and suffering they experience and see others experience.
-They assume if God existed he would address all the pain and suffering (which He has, only not on their terms but on His).
-But this is because they don't understand the cause and purpose behind it.
+They assume if God existed he would address all the pain and suffering (which He has, only not on their terms but on His - which are the best terms).
+But this is because they don't understand the cause and purpose behind pain.
 For a further discussion on this click here.

 ³something cannot be truly loved or worth loving until it is first valuable (objectively) and then valued (subjectively).